22 Tips to Save Money for a House

 Can you go an entire weekend without spending money?
 Set yourself the challenge and see how you do.
 You might be surprised at what you come up with, and it will help solidify good habits going forward.

 Saving money for a house deposit can feel like a huge mountain to climb.
 Each of these tips is another step forward towards buying your first home.
 Keep going, forgive yourself for stumbles, and you’ll be there before you know it.
+Our Mortgage Calculator can help you determine how much you need to save for a deposit based on your desired loan amount.
 For more tips on saving for a house, discover ten budgeting tricks to boost your savings here.

 For more information, speak to one of our in-house construction finance specialists on how to get into your new dream home faster.
 Or explore the Finance section of our Home Files blog for more tips and tricks on saving for your dream home.